This is a full listing of GED® preparation locations and testing sites in the Denton region.

 HSE exam preparation

 There is also very helpful information available at GED.com including ‘GED Ready’ Practice Tests.
-Recently, the General Education Development program was totally revamped, and now the GED exam is again line with college requirements and industry expectations.
-Online GED testing is not possible.
+A few years back, the GED (General Education Development) program was totally revamped, and the GED exam is again line with college requirements and industry expectations.
+Online GED, TASC, or HiSET testing is not possible.
 Websites that have a different message are fraudulent!

 Over the past years, the GED (General Education Development) exam has changed to an entirely computer-based format, and one of the best changes is that you can take one test at a time.
 This gives you the chance to prepare for just one of the four subject areas and take that test.
 You have two years to complete the entire battery, so no need to rush.
 Your scores are instantly available (except for the essay part).
 No longer do you have to wait in anxiety for weeks.